taigaio/taiga-docker/README.md

 #### Importers

 It's possible to configure different platforms to import projects from them.
-Make sure that `ENABLE_IMPORTER_XXXX` envvar is configured in both taiga-back (x-environment) and taiga-front.
+Make sure that `ENABLE_XXXX_IMPORTER` envvar is configured in both taiga-back (x-environment) and taiga-front.

 ### taiga-protected